nrwl/nx/docs/shared/react-standalone-tutorial/4-workspace-optimization.md

 {% /graph %}

-The change made to the `routes-cart` project is also affecting the `store` project.
+The change made to the `cart` project is also affecting the `store` project.
 This can be leveraged to run tasks only on the projects that were affected by this commit.

 To run the `test` targets only for affected projects, run the command: